 How do galactagogues increase milk supply?

 Not much clinical research has been done as far as how and why different galactagogues work – especially herbal galactogogues like fenugreek and blessed thistle.
 Generally, they work by increasing prolactin levels.
-Domperidone, for example, is a drug galactagogue that works by blocking dopamine receptors, which prevents inhibition of prolactin release and thus helps increase milk supply.
+(Prolactin is the hormone that is responsible for lactation.)

-How do I get fenugreek and how much should I take?
+How do I get it, and how many fenugreek capsules should I take?
+What is the correct fenugreek dosage?

 What are you talking about with the maple syrup?